shibumi/shibumi.dev/content/posts/introduction-to-in-toto.md

 signs their tarballs this doesn't mean that the final product is really the product that was in the project owners mind.
 A secure supply chain begins with the first letter of code and ends with the deployment of the product on a target system.
 Managing all of these steps is indeed difficult and I can fully understand why devs have so much problems with it.
+Especially if you have to deal with various different artifacts on each step of your supply chain, like input and output of compilation or code verification.

 This is where **in-toto** jumps into place. **in-toto** specifies how a supply chain can be secured and validated.
 The difference to the usual approach of just signing a tarball is,